Biocidal Activity Of Six Medicinal Plants In The Municipality Of Tacaná, San Marcos, Guatemala

 Biocidal activity, Plants for medicinal use, Tacana MunicipalityAbstract

-In the antibacterial and antiyeast assay, the activity of H. idiginosum was demonstrated at a minimum inhibitory concentration (MIC) of 0.25 mg/mL for Staphylococcus aureus, Bacillus subtilis, Mycobacterium smegmatis and Cryptococcus neoformans, and at a MIC of 1 mg/mL for Trichophyton rubrum', S. microphvlla had activity at an MIC of 0.25 mg/mL for C. neoformans, 0.5 mg/mL for S. atireus, B. subtilis, M. smegmatis, and 1 mg/mL for T rubrum', from B arboreal a MIC of 0.5 mg/mL sc found activity against S. aureus and M. smegmatis; for P lhapsoids at a MIC of 0.5 mg/mL for M. smegmatis and T. rubrum at a MIC of 1 mg/mL; 5', lavanduloides for 5. aureus, B. subtilis, M. smegmatis, C. neoformans at an MIC of 1 mg/mL.
+In the municipality of Tacaná, San Marcos, Cardona began a thesis in 2001, collecting ethnobotanical information from the Mam community.
+The results of this work were proposed as a recommendation for the scientific validation of the therapeutic action attributed to plants, especially those for which there is little or no bibliographic information.
+Six species were selected and obtained: Bocconia arborea, Hypericum idiginosum, Prionosciadium lhapsoides, Salvia lavanduloides, Salvia microphylla, and Selaginella silvestris.
+The 95% ethanol-related components of each were extracted by repercolation.
+The ethanolic extracts were tested against Gram-positive and Gram-negative bacteria, yeasts, filamentous fungi, protozoa, insect larvae, and the nauplius Anemia salina (Salt Anemia), to determine their biocidal activity.
+In the antibacterial and antiyeast assay, H. idiginosum activity was demonstrated at a minimum inhibitory concentration (MIC) of 0.25 mg/mL for Staphylococcus aureus, Bacillus subtilis, Mycobacterium smegmatis and Cryptococcus neoformans, and at an MIC of 1 mg/mL for Trichophyton rubrum', S. microphvlla had activity at an MIC of 0.25 mg/mL for C. neoformans, 0.5 mg/mL for S. atireus, B. subtilis, M. smegmatis, and 1 mg/mL for I rubrum', of B. arbórea an MIC of 0.5 mg/mL sc found activity against S. aureus and M. smegmatis; of P. lhapsoides at an MIC of 0.5 mg/mL for M. smegmatis and T. rubrum at an MIC of 1 mg/mL; 5', lavanduloides for 5. aureus, B. subtilis, M. smegmatis, C. neoformans at an MIC of 1 mg/mL.
 No activity was found in S. silvestris.
+In the activity against protozoa, a biocidal effect was found in B. arbórea, inhibiting 90% of the protozoa at the following concentrations: 0.38 mg/mL for Trypanosoma cruzi, 0.46 mg/mL for Leishmania braziliensis and 0.82 mg/mL for Leishmania mexicana.
+The ethanolic extract of P. lhapsoides seeds inhibited the Leishmania genus at a concentration of 0.66 mg/mL and 0.79 mg/mL for L. braziliensis and L. mexicana, respectively.
+Neither extract showed cytotoxic activity against A. salina, nor insecticidal activity against Aedes nfgypft and Anopheles albimanus larvae in any of their four larval stages.

 Downloads